 Service dogs perform an important role in their community, and Australian shepherds in particular are qualified for service work.
 The first step is deciding whether you want to use a professional trainer or train your dog yourself.
 Service dogs are not required to have professional training because there are no ADA certifications for service animals.

 This time commitment alone may make hiring a trained professional more attractive than taking this obligation on yourself.
-Since your Australian shepherd will also need to learn how to service specific ailments or disabilities, someone who is acclimated in these prerequisites may be better than an owner having to learn along with their dog:
+Your Australian shepherd will also need to learn how to service specific ailments or disabilities.

 - Reminding someone to take medication